NYUDataBootcamp/Book/installing-python.md

 **More comments.** All of these are mtwn, but we thought they would make the code we just entered less mysterious -- and give us a head start with Python programming.  (i) Anything following a hash (#) is a comment and has no effect on what the program does.  (ii) Blank lines are optional, but they make the code easier to read.  (iii) The rest of the code checks the Python version (`sys.version_info`).
 If the version is less than 3.0, it prints an error message (`raise Exception`).
 Otherwise it prints the message "Congratulations, etc."  (iv) The statements that begin with `raise` and `print` are indented exactly four spaces.
 That's a standard feature of Python.
 Anything else generates an error.

 **IPython**.
 We prefer to write code in an editor and will stick with Spyder for a few weeks.
-IPython notebooks serve a different purpose:  since they combine code with text and graphical output, they're well-suited for talks and reports.
+Jupyter notebooks serve a different purpose:  since they combine code with text and graphical output, they're well-suited for talks and reports.
 We can generally read through them more easily than naked code.
 Here are [three](http://savvastjortjoglou.com/nba-shot-sharts.html) [more](http://nbviewer.ipython.org/url/jakevdp.github.com/downloads/notebooks/XKCD_plots.ipynb) [examples](https://github.com/NYUDataBootcamp/SQLBootcamp/blob/master/notebooks/SQL_Intro.ipynb) to make the point.

-To run the same code in an IPython notebook, start the IPython/Jupyter app in Launcher, the one labeled "ipython-notebook".
+To run the same code in a Jupyter notebook, start the Jupyter notebook from the terminal.
 (If you're not sure what this means, go back to the previous section.)
 Once you have it up and running:

 * Choose the directory.
 You should see the directory structure of your computer in Jupyter.
 Navigate to the `Data_Bootcamp` directory (folder) you created earlier.

-* Create an IPython notebook.
+* Create a Jupyter notebook.
 Click on the "New" dropdown menu in the upper right corner and choose Python 3.
 This will create a blank notebook and an empty cell, where you can enter words or code.

 * Set the file name.
 To the right of the word Jupyter at the top, you'll see "Untitled".
 Change it to `bootcamp_test`.